richsoni/richsoni-songs/leeds-devil.md

 ---

-In the silt of Mulica River
+In the silt of Mullica River
 on a dark and stormy eve
 mother Leeds' haunches quiver
 she sops her sweet with her sleeve